 In this context, I would argue that the introduction of data curation practice – as a distinct function – is an imminent step for the NSOs which would seek to manage data through its “lifecycle of interest and usefulness” – maintaining the quality, adding value and enabling its re-use through discovery and retrieval – online.

-Use of digital means (with application of software such as SPSS, Stata and R etc.) has had been long around for ‘data analysis’ – [ultimately resulting in statistical tables or indicators contained therein (as ‘born digital’ data)] – but with ‘data dissemination’ also becoming digital by adopting distribution channels such as DevInfo and Prognoz, these two processes can and should be now integrated digitally.
+Use of digital means (with the application of software such as SPSS, Stata and R etc.) has had been long around for ‘data analysis’ – [ultimately resulting in statistical tables or indicators contained therein (as ‘born digital’ data)] – but with ‘data dissemination’ also becoming digital by adopting distribution channels such as DevInfo and Prognoz, these two processes can and should be now integrated digitally.

 The image below describes the current flow of the process (As-is), showing from where aggregated data or indicators (contained in statistical tables) are populated in the online statistical data dissemination platforms (DevInfo and Prognoz).
 It also illustrates the alternative way (To-be) of directly feeding data to the online platforms from the same ‘source’ as the printed reports.